Nearly Optimal Latent State Decoding in Block MDPs: Proof of Theorem -- Fundamental Lower Bound of Latent State Decoding

-\subsubsection{Proof of Proposition \ref{prop:E-likelihood}}
+\subsection{Proof of Proposition \ref{prop:E-likelihood}}

 Here we compute $\EE_\Psi[\cL]$.
-We fix our attention to epsiode $t$ and focus on $\cL^{(t)}$.
+We fix our attention to episode $t$ and focus on $\cL^{(t)}$.
+For full generality, we consider a more general form of behavior policy that can change per episode i.e. $\rho = (\rho^{(t)})_{t \in [T]}$.
 Recall that $x_h^{(t)}$ is the context observed in step $h$ of this episode.
 Note that the corresponding latent state $s_h^{(t)}$ may depend on the model $\Phi$ or $\Psi$ considered.
 Further recall that the transition kernels under the two models are:

 Then the likelihoods of the observed trajectory on the $t$-episode under both models are:

 We deduce that: